-One Subic Oil Distribution Corp., formerly Trans-Asia Gold and Minerals Development Corp.
-TA Gold was incorporated and registered with the SEC on July 2, 2007.
+One Subic Oil Distribution Corp., formerly Trans-Asia Gold and Minerals Development Corp. ("TA Gold") TA Gold was incorporated and registered with the SEC on 02 July 2007.
 TA Gold was primarily engaged in the business of mining and mineral exploration within the Philippines and other countries.
 Effective March 2009, TA Gold suspended its exploration activities.

-On April 9, 2017, the Board of Directors approved the change of name from Trans-Asia Gold and Minerals Development Corporation to One Subic Oil Distribution Corp.
+On 09 April 2017, the Board of Directors approved the change of name from Trans-Asia Gold and Minerals Development Corporation to One Subic Oil Distribution Corp.
 The primary purpose was changed to engage in the fuel oil importation and distribution business.
+One Subic Oil has not yet started commercial operations.

 Palawan55 Exploration & Production Corporation ("Palawan55").
-Palawan55 is a subsidiary of PHINMA Petroleum and Geothermal Inc. This corporation was incorporated and registered with the SEC on November 16, 2012.
+Palawan55 is a subsidiary of PHINMA Petroleum and Geothermal Inc. This corporation was incorporated and registered with the SEC on 16 November 2012.
 Palawan55 is engaged in the development and utilization of crude oil, natural gas, natural gas liquids and other forms of petroleum.
-It holds a 6.82% interest in Service Contract No. 55.
+The 37.50% interest in SC55 is owned by Palawan55, a 69.35% owned subsidiary of PPG.
 The corporation has not started its commercial operation.

 PHINMA Power Generation Corporation ("PPGC"), formerly Trans-Asia Power Generation Corporation.
 PHINMA Energy embarked on diversification to leverage its risks associated with its main line of business.
 Besides petroleum operations, PHINMA Energy ventured into the business of energy development, principally power generation.
-It formed TAPGC in a joint venture with Holcim.
+PHINMA Energy formed TAPGC in a joint venture with Holcim.
 PHINMA Power Generation Corporation was incorporated on March 14, 1996.
 It is involved in the operation and maintenance of a power generation plant, including the related facilities, machinery and equipment.
 The power plant has a capacity of 52 MW and is a supplier of Holcim's electricity requirements at the Holcim plant in Norzagaray, Bulacan.
 The PEMC granted PPGC a certificate of registration as a Wholesale Generator in October 2006 for its participation in the WESM.

-On January 1, 2013 Holcim Philippines executed a Share Purchase Agreement for the purchase by PHINMA Energy of Holcim's 50% stake in PPGC.
+On 01 January 2013 PHINMA Energy purchased Holcim's 50% stake in PPGC.

-In the 2nd quarter of 2014, PPGC embarked on a major expansion by acquiring a 116-MW Diesel Power Plant located inside the Subic Bay Freeport Zone.
-One Subic Power Generation Corporation (OSPGC), used to be owned by Udenna Energy Corporation, tripled PPGC's generation portfolio, which is a welcome addition to the 52-MW Bunker C-Fired power plant in Bulacan.
+In the 2nd quarter of 2014, PPGC acquired the company that leases the 116-MW Diesel Power Plant located inside the Subic Bay Freeport Zone.
+One Subic Power Generation Corporation ("OSPGC"), tripled PPGC's generation portfolio, which is a welcome addition to the 52 MW Bunker C-Fired power plant in Bulacan.

-On June 2, 2017, the SEC approved the amendment of the company's Articles of Incorporation which changed its name from Trans-Asia Power Generation Corporation to PHINMA Power Generation Corporation.
+On 02 June 2017, the SEC approved the amendment of the company's Articles of Incorporation which changed its name from Trans-Asia Power Generation Corporation to PHINMA Power Generation Corporation.